nirkons/Bazarr-AI-Translate/README.md

 - Plex: refresh metadata of the new added episodes/movies to ensure subtitles are loaded instantly You can remove `refresh_plex_item_metadata()` to run without these two and run the script manually or via cron.

-## Best Bazarr settigns to optimize this script:
+## Best Bazarr settings to optimize this script:
 - Configure **Embedded Subtitles** Provider